 Do you have a strategy for managing virtual teams?

-Working from home – even some of the time – is not advisable or suitable for everyone.
-It requires discipline.
+Working from home – even some of the time – is not naturally suited to everyone.
+It requires discipline and organisation.
 Employees working remotely have to be happy in their own company, able to use their own initiative, prioritise and be fully aware of their abilities and limitations.
-Having the right personality is a prerogative to remaining motivated and being successful.
+Having the right personality is a prerogative to remaining motivated and being successful in those circumstances.

 Remote working has vastly expanded the talent pool as geographical considerations can now be bridged more easily with the use of technology.
-Potentially, you might have to sift through more applicants to find the right person for the job and face-to-face interviews might not always be possible.
-A reliable, efficient and robust process for both internal and external recruitment is essential to ensure that what a job candidate can offer matches the required job profile.
+Consequently, you might have to sift through more applicants than ever to find the right person for the job, and face-to-face interviews might not be possible.
+A reliable, efficient and robust process for both internal and external recruitment is therefore essential to ensure that what a job candidate can offer matches the required job profile.

 Trust is key

-Your team members have to know themselves, but above all, you, as their manager, have to know them individually.
+Your team members have to know themselves, their strengths and potential challenges.
+Above all, you, as their manager, have to know them individually.
 This is true for all leadership situations, but even more so when there is less opportunity for personal contact.

-Again, behavioural assessments can be a good starting point in this context.
-They provide you with an understanding of your team’s behavioural characteristics and their motivational needs.
+Again, behavioural assessments can be a good starting point.
+They provide you with an understanding of your team members’ behavioural characteristics and their motivational needs.
 This is vital to you being able to support them effectively and to create a well-functioning, connected remote team.
-Forming a picture of your remote employees’ likely behaviour in a work situation in this way removes some of the guesswork.
+Having an objective and solid understanding of the likely workplace behaviours of your remote employees’ removes some of the guesswork.

-Where possible, this is enhanced by the trust built on your past experience with that person and their reliability, on whether you are confident that you have – and follow – common goals, and that they have the necessary skills and abilities to be successful in their job.
+Where possible, this should be complemented by the trust built on your past experience with that person and their reliability.
+Are you confident that you have – and follow – common goals, and that your people have the necessary skills and abilities to be successful in their job – wherever they are based.

-Data from the 2015 Remote Working Summit in Dallas suggests that 62% of remote workers leave a job because of training and performance challenges.
-When assistance for a particular task is needed or a serious issue arises, remote workers can quickly feel isolated.
-This feeling can colour an employee’s attitude towards their work and their employer negatively and you might risk losing them.
-A timely and immediate response for assurance and support is needed – that is if the problem has been communicated to you in the first place of course!
+Remote workers can quickly feel isolated, and somewhat forgotten.
+This feeling can negatively impact their attitude towards their work and their employer, and you might risk losing them.
+Regular check-ins, inclusions in team-meetings and a timely and immediate response for assurance and support is needed.
+That is if the problem has been communicated to you in the first place of course!

 Not surprisingly, effective communication is essential